vogma/cannon_cuda_compression/README.md

 ```

 two executables will be build:
-- cannon_no_comp
+- Cannons_Algorithm
-- cannon_comp
+- Cannons_Algorithm_Comp

-Both can be used for distributed matrix multiplication using cannon's algorithm. cannon_comp compresses the subblocks before sending them to another node.
+Both can be used for distributed matrix multiplication using cannon's algorithm.
+Cannons_Algorithm_Comp compresses the subblocks with ndzip before sending them to another node.
 The receiving node will then decompress the data.

 ## Running